Villanova-AI/villanova_developers/docs/villanova10/docs/curate/troubleshooting-guide.md

 ---
 sidebarDepth: 2
 ---
-# Troubleshooting the Entando Local Hub
+# Troubleshooting the Villanova Local Hub

 ## 1. How do I access the logs?
 **A bundle installation or removal has failed.
 How do I access the logs?**

-The Entando Component Manager (ECM) logs can be viewed using CLI tools like kubectl or oc, or visualization dashboards like OpenShift or K9s.
+The Villanova Component Manager (ECM) logs can be viewed using CLI tools like kubectl or oc, or visualization dashboards like OpenShift or K9s.

 ### Solution
 1. To view the Component Manager logs, find the ECM pod name in your instance: